Depressants: Benzodiazepines, Barbiturates and GHB

 Clonazepam (Klonopin, Roche; generic) is prescribed at 0.5, 1, and 2 mg for epilepsy and panic disorder.
 Its primary urinary metabolite is 7-aminoclonazepam.
 Flunitrazepam (Rohypnol, Roche), dosed at 0.5 to 2 mg (since reformulated by Roche in 1997 to include a blue dye that turns drinks blue when dissolved, and to make the tablet crumble rather than dissolve cleanly), produces peak plasma BZD levels after a 1 mg dose of approximately 1.6 ng/mL.
 Its primary urinary metabolite is 7-aminoflunitrazepam.

 Immunoassay-based urine drug screens (EMIT, CLIA, RIA) for benzodiazepines use antibodies raised against diazepam or oxazepam.
 These antibodies cross-react variably with different BZD compounds, meaning that alprazolam, clonazepam, and especially the designer BZDs (etizolam, flubromazolam) may not be detected at therapeutic or toxic concentrations.
-LC-MS/MS with a comprehensive BZD inclusion list is the confirmatory standard and, for DFSA casework, the primary screening tool.
+LC-MS/MS with a comprehensive BZD inclusion list is the confirmatory standard and sits at the Category A tier of the SWGDRUG identification framework and, for DFSA casework, the primary screening tool.
 The UNODC recommends LC-MS/MS for DFSA toxicology at detection limits of 0.1 to 1 ng/mL for benzodiazepine metabolites in urine.

 | Compound | Tablet dose range | Half-life | Key metabolite (urine) | Immunoassay detection | Detection window (urine) |